Belmont County Sheriff’s Office arrest man for using counterfeit money to pay for a sex worker

 Deputies found more counterfeit money and a syringe with heroin and fentanyl.

-Augustine was charged with the following Counterfeiting, possession of drugs, solicitation of a prostitute, and theft.
+Augustine was charged with the Counterfeiting, possession of drugs, solicitation of a prostitute and theft.

-Sheriff David Lucas asks for any persons who have had any financial exchanges with Augustine to inspect the currency and to contact the Belmont County Sheriff’s Office.
+Sheriff David Lucas is asking for any individuals who have had any financial exchanges with Augustine to inspect the currency and to contact the Belmont County Sheriff’s Office.